1314–1316 conclave: Procedure

 With both the Gascon and Italian cardinals threatening to hold their own elections (and thus begin another schism), Philip IV of France ("the Fair") convened a group of jurists to decide the matter, only to die on November 29, 1314.
 His son, Louis X of France sent a mission to disperse the Gascon cardinals and arranged for the cardinals to meet again in Lyon, through the emissary of his brother, Philip, Count of Poitiers (future Philip V of France), in March 1316.
 However, Louis X died, and Philip—forced to return to Paris to pursue his own interests—locked the cardinals in the Dominican convent of Lyon, leaving the Count of Forez to guard the conclave, on June 28, 1316 (previously, to get the cardinals to assemble, Philip had promised the cardinals that he would not lock them in, but he declared that the threat of schism annulled this promise).

 At this point, the Gascon faction put forward the candidacy of a moderate member of their ranks, Arnaud Fournier, whose candidacy was rejected by the Count on Philip's instructions.
 The conclave proceeded to deadlock around the candidacies of Pellegrue, Mondagout, and Fredol.
 After a falling out between Napoleone Orsini and Pietro Colonna, the latter threw his support behind the Gascons, breaking the deadlock.
 This conclave was the last in which a compromise committee was tasked with selecting a candidate to present to the assembled cardinals.
-They proposed Jacques d'Euse as a compromise candidate with the votes of some of the Italian faction (who had begun to fear the influence of the Colonna), some of the Gascons, the Count, and Robert of Naples.
+They proposed Jacques Duèze as a compromise candidate with the votes of some of the Italian faction (who had begun to fear the influence of the Colonna), some of the Gascons, the Count, and Robert of Naples.
 The vote was made unanimous after an accessus, that is, allowing electors to change their votes.
-A final point in d'Euse's favor with all factions was the fact that he was 72.
-When d'Euse was elected on 7 August, he took the name John XXII.
+A final point in Duèze's favor with all factions was that he was 72.
+When Duèze was elected on 7 August, he took the name John XXII.